Attention-based multi-task learning for speech-enhancement and speaker-identification in multi-speaker dialogue scenario: Experiments and Analyses

-A speech utterance in the training and test sets was first windowed to overlapping frames, with the frame size and the shift being 32 ms and 16 ms, respectively.
-Then, a 257-dimensional LPS was derived through a 512-point discrete Fourier transform.
-The context feature for each frame was created for $M=5$ and extended to 2,827$=257(2\times 5+1)$ dimensions.
-Accordingly, the input- and output-layer sizes of SE were 257, while those of SI were 2,827 and 7 (i.e., $K+1=6+1$), respectively.
-For ATM, the input size was 257 and the output size was 257 in SE and 7 in SI.
-The network configuration is as follows: \begin{itemize} \item The SE model consists of two LSTM layers ($L=2$) with 300 cells in each layer, followed by a 257-node feed-forward layer. \item The SI model comprises four hidden layers ($D=4$) in the order of 1024, 1024, 256, and 7 nodes. \item The AttNet in each of the ATM models contains two hidden layers ($J=2$) with each layer having 300 nodes. \end{itemize}
+To apply the STFT, we used a window with frame size and shift of 32 ms and 16 ms, respectively.
+Then, a 257-dimensional LPS vector was obtained.
+The context feature was created by $M=5$ thus with the dimension of 2,827$=257\times(2\times 5+1)$.
+Accordingly, the input- and output-layer sizes of SE were both 257, and those of SI were 2,827 and 7 (i.e., $K+1=6+1$), respectively.
+For the overall ATM system, the input size were 257 and the output sizes was 257 for SE and 7 for SI.
+The detailed network configuration is as follows: \begin{itemize} \item The SE model consisted of two LSTM layers ($L=2$) with 300 cells in each layer, followed by a 257-node feed-forward layer. \item The SI model comprised four hidden layers ($D=4$) in the order of 1024, 1024, 256, and 7 nodes. \item The AttNet comprised two hidden layers ($J=2$) with each layer having 300 nodes. \end{itemize}

-In this study, we applied three metrics to evaluate all system performances: perceptual evaluation of speech quality (PESQ) \cite{rix2001perceptual}, short-time objective intelligibility (STOI) \cite{taal2011algorithm}, and segmental SNR index (SSNRI) \cite{chen2008fundamentals}.
+In this study, we applied three metrics to evaluate the proposed system: perceptual evaluation of speech quality (PESQ) \cite{rix2001perceptual}, short-time objective intelligibility (STOI) \cite{taal2011algorithm}, and segmental SNR index (SSNRI) \cite{chen2008fundamentals}.
 The score ranges of PESQ and STOI are $[-0.5, 4.5]$ and $[0, 1]$, respectively.
-Higher PESQ and STOI scores denote better sound quality and intelligibility.
-Regarding SSNRI, a higher score indicates a decent SNR improvement.
+Higher PESQ and STOI scores indicate better speech quality and intelligibility.
+Meanwhile, a higher SSNRI score indicates better signal-level SE performance.